Reduce Customer Churn

 Customer support is way more valuable than you think!

-One unresolved issue and your customer would never return.
-Slow responses or unclear communication often turns into customer churn.
+One unresolved issue, and your customer would never return.
+Slow responses or unclear communication often turn into customer churn.

-As a founder, you must be aware how important pricing can be!
-It does not matter whether your product is on the affordable end or pricier end as long as your customers see the value!
+As a founder, you must be aware of how important pricing can be!
+It does not matter whether your product is on the affordable end or pricier end, as long as your customers see the value!

-It often happens that customers perceive a lower price product to be poor quality, and may never return despite having no issues with the product itself.
-Same can happen if the product seems too costly.
+It often happens that customers perceive a lower-priced product to be of poor quality, and may never return despite having no issues with the product itself.
+The same can happen if the product seems too costly.

 You need to bridge the gap between pricing and perceived value.